Yloquo/FGO-Macros-for-Bluestacks/README.md

 Have at least 2 servants to ascend.
 Servant select screen is set to lowest, and filters are configured properly.

+I haven't tested CE merging or Mass Ascension since 2020 so I can't guarantee if they work or not.

 ---